Top 10 Tips for First Time Travelers to London

 3. Stay on Budget with Free Attractions

 London is a costly city to visit and explore.
-But there are a ton of things to do and see that are free, and will help ease your budget woes.
+But there are a ton of things to do and see that are free and will help ease your budget woes.
 Many of London’s top museums and galleries are free like; the British Museum, National History Museum, and National Gallery.
-London’s park and green spaces, of which there are many, are free to roam, and full of treasures.
-And don’t forget to wander London’s fun neighbourhoods like; Camden Town, Notting Hill, and Westminster.
+London’s parks and green spaces, of which there are many, are free to roam and full of treasures.
+And don’t forget to wander London’s fun neighbourhoods like; Camden Town, Notting Hill, and Westminster for awesome sights and interesting shops and architecture.

 Related Post: Best UK Bookshops